jay-tuckey/rfeed/README.md

 ## Overview

 **rfeed** is a library to generate RSS 2.0 feeds in Python.
-It's based on the work from Andrew Dalke in the [PyRSS2Gen](http://www.dalkescientific.com/Python/PyRSS2Gen.html) library (see the [Inspiration](https://github.com/svpino/rfeed/blob/master/README.md#inspiration) section below for more information.)
+It's forked from [rfeed](https://github.com/svpino/rfeed) by Santiago L. Valdarrama, which was based on the work of Andrew Dalke in the
+[PyRSS2Gen](http://www.dalkescientific.com/Python/PyRSS2Gen.html) library (see the [Inspiration](https://github.com/svpino/rfeed/blob/master/README.md#inspiration)
+section below for more information.)